qemajlosmani/qemajlosmani/README.md

 ### Hi there 👋
 I'm a software developer from Kosovo.
 Since January, 2020 I've been living in Germany and working as a Software and System Developer.
+My a young age, my curiousity in Technology got me into coding and experimenting with different technologies.

 <!--
 **qemajlosmani/qemajlosmani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.